crowdsecurity/crowdsec/pkg/acquisition/README.md

 Each data source can and should return custom prometheus metrics.
 This is called for each data source that has at least one configured instance.

+Using `cs_yoursource_` is advised, along with [prometheus naming good practices](https://prometheus.io/docs/practices/naming/) for reference.

 ### Configure

 Configure is fed with the raw yaml configuration for your data source.